singularhum/dealsFeedCanada/README.md

 A deal may not be posted for various reasons either by design or an error.
 - The post is not considered a deal and was ignored.
 This includes daily/review discussion threads in /r/bapcsalescanada and posts tagged as "Question" in /r/VideoGameDealsCanada
+- For free deals, only limited-time deals are posted.
+So if a game is permanently free, it will generally not be posted.
 - The API might not have included the post within the refresh cycle so you might need to wait until the next refresh
 - There was an error with the Discord API.
 If a message fails to send, it will not be resent
 - There was an error with the source API